railwayapp/docs/src/docs/reference/app-sleeping.md

 ### Inactive Service Detection

-Inactivity is based detection of any outbound packets, which could include telemetry or NTP.
+Inactivity is based on detection of any outbound packets, which could include telemetry or NTP for example.
 If no packets are sent from the service for over 10 minutes or longer, the service is considered inactive.

 ### Waking a Service Up

 We wake a service when it receives traffic from the internet.

 The first request made to a service wakes a sleeping service.
-It may take a small amount of time for the service to spin up again on the frist request (commonly known as "cold boot time").
+It may take a small amount of time for the service to spin up again on the first request (commonly known as "cold boot time").

 ## How to enable App Sleeping